ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Methodology

 The architecture of ISTASTrack is depicted in \cref{fig:istastrack-arch}.
-The hybrid network employs a dual-branch structure, where an ANN branch processes RGB inputs through stacked transformer encoders and an SNN processes event inputs with spiking transformer encoders.
+The hybrid network employs a dual-branch structure.
+The ANN branch processes RGB inputs through stacked transformer encoders and the SNN processes event inputs with spiking transformer encoders.
 Details are provided in \cref{subsec:method-backbone}.
-To enable cross-modal feature interaction, four ISTA adapters are incorporated in each layer of the ANN-SNN encoders.
+To enable cross-modal feature interaction, four ISTA adapters are integrated into each layer of the ANN-SNN encoders.
 Specifically, two adapters transfer features from ANN to SNN and two from SNN to ANN, with each pair operating at different processing stages.
-Within the adapter from SNN to ANN, a temporal downsampling attention module aligns multi-step SNN features with single-step ANN features.
-Finally, the fused features from both branches are added and forwarded to the prediction head to estimate the object center and size in the search region.
+Within the SNN-to-ANN adapter, a temporal downsampling attention module aligns multi-step SNN features with single-step ANN features.
+Finally, the fused features from both branches are added and forwarded to the prediction head to estimate the object center and size within the search region.